 Dutchman Sno Park trail map.

-Dutchman Sno Park trail map.
+Dutchman Snow Park trail map.
 See the full map on the USFS webpage.

 Parking and Facilities at Dutchman Sno Park

-• Restrooms: Primitive restroom facilities are available and are typically well-maintained.
+Primitive restroom facilities are available and are typically well-maintained.
+However, the snow often piles up high enough where the restrooms are not accessible.

 Other Highlights of Dutchman Sno Park

-There are many ways to enjoy Dutchman Sno Park, including these you may not have thought of.
+There are many ways to enjoy Dutchman, including these you may not have thought of.

-• Sunrise and Sunset: Sunrise and sunset are a great time to explore Dutchman Sno Park.
-Just be sure to bring a light source if you stick around after sunset.
+• Sunrise and Sunset: Sunrise and sunset can be a great time to explore sno parks.
+Just be sure to bring a reliable light source (and a backup).

 Trail Maintenance and Volunteer Support